Sanjibchatterjee/sangridgallery/README.md

 This grid can be used with any of your existing framework like bootstrap or foundation and there will not be any clash of classes!

 ## How to Use?

 1. Download the css [sangridgal.min.css](https://github.com/Sanjibchatterjee/sangridgallery/blob/master/sangridgal.min.css)

-2.Place the "grid" div inside any of your existing html structure or div and follow this following structure.
+2. Place the "grid" div inside any of your existing html structure or div and follow this following structure.

 ```
 <div class="grid">